 The SBA does not directly issue business loans but works with partner lenders to guarantee loans.
 SBA lending programs include:

-- 504 loans: 504 loans are available through Certified Development Companies (CDCs), which are the SBA’s community-based partners.
+504 loans: These loans are available through Certified Development Companies (CDCs), which are the SBA’s community-based partners.
 The CDC/504 Loan Program provides long-term, fixed-rate financing of up to $5 million.
 To be eligible for a 504 Loan, your business must:

 Unlike small business loans for women, grants don’t have to be paid back, making them an excellent way for female business owners to get money.
-However, the competition for getting a grant is high.
+However, there is heavy competition for grants.

 When you apply for a grant for women, be sure to do your due diligence.
 Carefully check the eligibility requirements and make sure to file your application on time.